PhilipAB/vsc-test-proto/README.md

 Then we create a new folder media inside the root directory, and there we create the two files reset.css and vscode.css.
 We can copy the source code for these files from a [sample project](https://github.com/microsoft/vscode-extension-samples/tree/main/webview-sample/media) for VS Code Extensions from Microsoft.
 The css files are useful to adapt the webviews to the style of VS Code.

-The [ProtoPanel.ts](src/FirstProtoPanel.ts) file is also largely derived from this project and adapted to our needs.
+The [CoursePanel.ts](extension/src/CoursePanel.ts) file is also largely derived from this project and adapted to our needs.
 The use of content and the management of webviews is implemented exemplarily in the [extension.js](https://github.com/microsoft/vscode-extension-samples/blob/main/webview-sample/src/extension.ts) file.
 We use this code in our newly created file and not in extension.ts, because our project was created object-oriented with Typescript.
 The focus is therefore also on breaking down the source code logically into classes.
-Thereby the task of our [extension.ts](src/extension.ts) file is mainly the registration and administration of commands for VS Code extension execution.
+Thereby the task of our [extension.ts](extension/src/extension.ts) file is mainly the registration and administration of commands for VS Code extension execution.

-When transferring the source code from the [ProtoPanel.ts](src/FirstProtoPanel.ts) file, you may probably notice that there is still an error here.
-To fix this issue, we need to create another class called **getNonce.ts** in the extension folder.
+When transferring the source code from the [CoursePanel.ts](extension/src/CoursePanel.ts) file, you may probably notice that there is still an error here.
+To fix this issue, we need to create another class called **getNonce.ts** in the extension/src folder.
 For this we use the following code:
 ```
 export function getNonce() {
 	let text = '';